duckietown/dockertown/CONTRIBUTING.md

 ## Exploring the codebase

-The sources are in the `pydock` directory.
+The sources are in the `dockertown` directory.
 Everytime a class has something to do with the Docker daemon, a `client_config` attribute is there and must be passed around.

 This `client_config` tells the Docker CLI how to connect to the daemon.